 This year was a major turning point for the esports industry.
 Before the arrival of streaming services, esports were only broadcast on TV.
 Market penetration hit another level when the streaming service Twitch launched in 2011.

 Twitch began broadcasting tournaments online.
 That gave casual gamers easy access to a new spectator sport based on their favorite video games.
+Over the next few years, games like League of Legends, Overwatch, and Dota 2 exploded in popularity.
+Millions began tuning in.

 Twitch Sitting Disease

-A year after it launched, Twitch averaged 6 billion minutes of content(12) watched every month.
+A year after it launched, Twitch averaged 6 billion minutes of content(13) watched every month.
 Aspiring pros would spend full-time hours sitting to build an audience.
 Any time they left their computers, they’d risk losing viewers to another channel.

-Former streamer Joe Marino nearly died pursuing a streaming career(13).
+Former streamer Joe Marino nearly died pursuing a streaming career(14).
 His advice: “Find that balance.
 Get up, move around — do something other than sit.
 Standing desks help but it won’t fix it.
 You have to move.”

 In 2012, a 23-year old Taiwanese gamer ignored that advice.
 Chen Jung-yu paid for 23 hours at a Taipei Internet cafe.
-At the end of his 23 hours, the clerk noticed him sitting rigidly with a blackened face — stone-cold dead(14).
+At the end of his 23 hours, the clerk noticed him sitting rigidly with a blackened face — stone-cold dead(15).

 With sedentary behavior on the rise, DXRacer proved to have excellent foresight.
 For two big reasons, their models proved the perfect solution for the era.
 First, gaming chairs promote good posture.
 Second, good posture yields physical and mental benefits that help gamers perform at a higher level.